Grand ballet in three acts and nine scenes, with a prologue and epilogue

 Petipa’s final revival of The Pharaoh’s Daughter was notated in the Stepanov notation method between 1903 and 1906 and is part of the Sergeyev Collection.

-In 1909, the ballet was first presented to the west in a tour of Germany by a troupe of dancers from the Imperial Ballet, with Anna Pavlova as Prima Ballerina.
+In 1909, the ballet was first presented to the west in a tour of Scandinavia, the Baltic States and Germany by a troupe of dancers from the Imperial Ballet, with Anna Pavlova as Prima Ballerina.
 In the 1908-09 season, Matilda Kschessinskaya was invited to dance in Paris and as part of her appearances, she introduced the Parisian audiences to her favourite variation from The Pharaoh’s Daughter when she danced in the ballet La Korrigane and the variation was met with great success.